Meet Our HAES Aligned Team

 Proudly Bisexual

-Britt does primarily personal training and workshops.
+Britt does primarily personal training and fitness workshop sessions.
 She is no longer accepting new clients at this time.
-Please reach out to Mary Howell at Mary_howell@mhmfitwell.com to get in touch for personal training.
+Please reach out to Mary Howell at Mary_howell@mhmfitwell.com to get in touch with a personal trainer in Massachusetts.

 Britt’s Certifications